starryendymion/Text-synthesis-using-keras/README.md

 # Text-synthesis-using-keras

 <h3> A demonstration of the capabilities of keras embedding layer with Bidirectional GRU.
-Spacy 3 is used for tokenization, and training in done on google colab.
+Spacy 3 is used for tokenization, and training is done on google colab.
 This model is is trained on the first book of harry potter. </h3>

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------